lief-project/LIEF/doc/sphinx/formats/elf/index.rst

 The ELF format supports symbol versioning, allowing multiple versions of the same function or variable to coexist within a single shared object.

 During compilation, the linker selects the appropriate symbols and versions based on the libraries provided as input.
-For example, if the program uses the function ``printf`` and is linked with a version of ``libc.so`` that exposes ``printf@@GLIBC_2.40``, the compiled executable will require at least that version of the ``libc`` to run.
+For example, if a program uses the ``printf`` function and is linked with a version of ``libc.so`` that exposes ``printf@@GLIBC_2.40``, the compiled executable will require at least that version of the ``libc`` to run.

-This requirement regarding versioning can be problematic if we want to create an executable or library compatible with a wide range of Linux distributions.
+These versioning requirements can be problematic when creating executables or libraries intended for a wide range of Linux distributions.

-The **best way** to ensure maximum compatibility is to provide the minimum supported version of the Glibc.
-For instance, if we aim to support Linux distributions with at least Glibc version ``2.28`` (released in 2018), we should specifically provide that version of ``libc.so``:
+The **best way** to ensure maximum compatibility is to target the minimum supported version of Glibc.
+For instance, if you aim to support Linux distributions with at least Glibc version ``2.28`` (released in 2018), you should specifically provide that version of ``libc.so`` during linking:

 .. code-block:: console